Photodynamic Therapy (cont.)

 Is there pain after PDT?

-Typically, there is not much pain with PDT.
+Typically, there is little pain with PDT.
 No two individuals are exactly the same, and individual reactions and tolerance to discomfort levels vary.
 Most patients report mild skin irritation including minimal to mild dryness and tight feeling of their skin after PDT.
 This discomfort is usually improved with frequent application of bland topical emollients or plain Vaseline.

 A small number of patients may actually complain that they felt nothing and didn't have any pain or peeling.
 Less commonly, a small percentage of patients for various reasons may have significant pain, a very exaggerated sunburn response, moderate overall discomfort, and pain from the tightness and warmth of the skin.